Faculty & Research

 - Research Associates and Postdoctoral Fellows may also be sponsored on the H-1B visa, which is position and employer specific.
 Filing fees for the H-1B visa application ($325 application fee and a $500 anti-fraud fee for new petitions) are charged to the faculty supervisor’s non-federal account.
 Prior to submitting an H-1B application, the Office of International Services requests a prevailing wage determination from the Department of Labor (DOL), which is meant to provide a fair and equitable wage in the field of employment and region of the country.
 The prevailing wage may be higher than the wage quoted in the offer letter.
 If this is true, the salary offer must be increased to match the wage determined by the DOL.
 An individual may stay in H-1B status for a maximum period of six years.

-- Dee initiates all visa applications on behalf of the Department of Biology.
-Please contact her when you wish to invite someone to visit your lab and see things to consider when hosting an international visitor. http://ois.indiana.edu/departments/host_department_considerations.php
+- Jeremy Bennett initiates all visa applications on behalf of the Department of Biology.
+Please contact him when you wish to invite someone to visit your lab and see things to consider when hosting an international visitor. http://ois.indiana.edu/departments/host_department_considerations.php

 Research Technicians: (non-exempt support staff)